Research topics and projects

 Forschungsthemen der Professur mit räumlichen Skalen und Methoden sowie assoziierte Projekte

-The aim is to develop an understanding of the sensitivity and physical relationships between observations from active and passive microwave satellites and leaf moisture content, vegetation water content, interception and evaporation, and vegetation phenology.
-This research makes it possible to quantify the amount of water and biomass in terrestrial vegetation based on microwave satellite observations and to understand their interactions with the local to global carbon and water cycles and to quantify them for the future.
+The goal is to develop an understanding of the sensitivity and physical relationships between observations from active and passive microwave satellites and leaf moisture content, vegetation water content, interception and evaporation, and vegetation phenology.
+This research makes it possible to quantify the amount of water and biomass in terrestrial vegetation using microwave satellite observations, to understand their interactions with local to global carbon and water cycles, and to quantify these interactions for the future.

-The topic is developed in close coordination with the potential area "Forest-Water-Dynamics" of the Excellence Strategy of TU Dresden.
+This research topic is being developed in close coordination with the “Forest-Water-Dynamics” priority area of TU Dresden’s Excellence Strategy.

-- Evripidis Avouris: Sensitivity of radar satellites and UAV images to forest-water dynamics
+- Evripidis Avouris: Sensitivity of radar satellite and UAV imagery to forest-water dynamics

 - Xiao Liu: Estimation of vertical structure and biomass distribution in forests from radar and lidar data

-- David Moravec: Estimation of vegetation water content with Sentinel-1 and corner reflectors
+- David Moravec: Estimation of vegetation water content using Sentinel-1 and Corner reflectors

-- Luisa Schmidt: Investigation of global dynamics in live fuel moisture content with long-term time series of Vegetation Optical Depth
+- Luisa Schmidt: Investigation of global dynamics in live fuel moisture content using long-term time series of vegetation optical depth

 - VOD2LFMC: Global leaf moisture content zenodo.org

-- Current measurement data from our fire weather stations in the Sächsische Schweiz/Osterzgebirge district: emsbrno.cz
+- Current measurement data from our fire weather stations in the Saxon Switzerland/Eastern Ore Mountains region: emsbrno.cz

 Forkel, M., Schmidt, L., Zotta, R.-M., Dorigo, W., and Yebra, M. (2023).